 Spyware and Adware Protection

-There are a number of programs which you may use to find spyware and adware on your system but much like a computer virus, it is much better to prevent spyware then to clean it from your system so we will get into ways to stop it first.
+There are a number of programs that you may use to find spyware and adware on your system.
+However, like a computer virus, it is much better to prevent spyware then to clean it from your system.
+At this point, we will get into ways to stop it first.
 The following is a list of tips that should help you prevent your system from falling victim to spyware.

-- Be careful where you browse and try to stay away from suspicious sites or sites which ask for your consent or agreement to enter or access.
+- Be careful where you browse and try to stay away from suspicious sites or sites.
+These site(s) will ask for your consent or agreement to enter or access.

-- Be careful where you download files and only install software from reputable compaines and sites.
+- Be careful where you download files and only install software from reputable companies and sites.

-- Make sure that your browser security setting are configured for maximum protection and security.
+- Configure the browser security setting for maximum protection and security.

-- Install an Antispyware program which can detect potential threats before they endanger your system.
+- Install an Anti-spyware program that can detect potential threats before they endanger your system.

-There are a multitude of choices when it comes to Antispyware software and while there are many free software downloads, we have found that the paid versions of software packages offer better all around security, detection and protection.
+There is a multitude of choices when it comes to Anti-spyware software.
+Also, there are many free software downloads.
+That is to say, we have found that the paid versions of software packages are better.
+They actually offer better all-around security, detection and protection.